oraqlle/slide-decks/script/access-control/access-control.md

 <span class="fragment" style="font-size: large;">See it on Godbolt ⚡: <a href="https://godbolt.org/z/6PPqn9nsW">https://godbolt.org/z/6PPqn9nsW</a></span>

 notes: Let's modify our `A` type from earlier by making `A::dec` private.
 We now get a compiler error on line 17 stating `'float A::dec' is private within this context`.
 Notice that we also can no longer use Aggregate Initialisation (w/wout Designated Initialisers) as we can't even access `A::dec` to initialise it!
-(Don't worry, we can fix this later).
+(Don't worry, we can fix this later).<br><br>But if we hide members of our structure how are we able to access them?
+This is where defining operations or member functions (methods) are useful.